cmoffroad/osm-guidelines/README.md

 Walking/hiking trails where high-risk extreme enduro/MTB might be possible depending on surface conditions and skills.

-- *found in very steep, mountainous terrain*
+- *found often in very steep, mountainous terrain*
 - *presence of large rocks or roots*
 - *narrow paths with sharp turns requiring pivot turns*
 - *known as "footpath" or "ทางเดิน" or "tang deun"*